wp-plugins/zenfoliopress/readme.txt

 An alpha level release published for testing and getting input from potential users.

 == Upgrade Notice ==
+= 0.0.5 =
+No functional changes, but removed the inline CSS so users have more flexibility when modifying the look of galleries and collections.

 = 0.0.4 =
 This upgrade will allow you to configure the link actions for photos as well as thumbnails for galleries and collections.